© 2017 Associated Artists of Pittsburgh | 100 43rd Street, Unit 102, Pittsburgh, PA 15201 | Fax: 412.361.1371 | Phone: 412.361.1370

-The highlight of AAP’s calendar is the Annual Exhibition that will now be held bi-annually at the Carnegie Museum of Art, open to all artists 18 years of age and older and living within 150 miles of Pittsburgh.
+The highlight of AAP’s calendar is the Annual Exhibition often held at the Carnegie Museum of Art.
+This exhibit is open to all artists 18 years of age and older and living within 150 miles of Pittsburgh.
 The only continuous annual juried show in the region, the AAP Annual has been host to many renowned artists including Mary Cassatt, Edward Hopper, Philip Pearlstein, Balcomb Green and Andy Warhol.

 In 1945, AAP became one of the original founding guilds to establish the Arts and Crafts Center, where it maintained a gallery and office until 1988 when it moved to its own building at 937 Liberty Avenue in downtown Pittsburgh.
-AAP sold that building in 2003; established an endowment; and returned to the Pittsburgh Center for the Arts where it now leases office and exhibition space.
+AAP sold that building in 2003; established an endowment; and returned to the Pittsburgh Center for the Arts where it leased office and exhibition space until 2014.
+The offices are now locacted in the Ice House Studios at 100 43rd Street, Unit 102, Pittsburgh, PA 15201.

 AAP continues to reflect the area’s rich heritage and character.
 Members make up the core of the region’s visual arts community: they are full time artists, educators and university professors and staff from many non-profit arts organizations, galleries and museums.